containers/podman/docs/source/markdown/podman.1.md

 Podman can set up environment variables from env of [engine] table in containers.conf.
 These variables can be overridden by passing  environment variables before the `podman` commands.

+## Remote Access

+The Podman command can be used with remote services using the `--remote` flag.
+Connections can be made using local unix domain sockets, ssh or directly to tcp sockets.
+When specifying the podman --remote flag, only the global options `--url`, `--identity`, `--log-level`, `--connection` are used.

+Connection information can also be managed using the containers.conf file.

 ## Exit Status

 The exit code from `podman` gives information about why the container